rishub/BrainSegmentation/docs/index.md

 # BrainSegmentation
-CS188 Project by Rishub Kumar and Patrick Deshpande
+by Rishub Kumar and Patrick Deshpande

 To read our introduction to brain lesion segmentation, please read
 <a href="Introduction">this</a>